awsdocs/amazon-redshift-developer-guide/doc_source/within-account.md

 1. \(Optional\) Create external schemas to refer to and assign granular permissions to specific schemas in the consumer database imported on the consumer cluster\.
 For more information, see [CREATE EXTERNAL SCHEMA](r_CREATE_EXTERNAL_SCHEMA.md)\.

    ```
-   CREATE EXTERNAL SCHEMA Sales_schema FROM REDSHIFT DATABASE 'Sales_db' SCHEMA 'public';
+   CREATE EXTERNAL SCHEMA sales_schema FROM REDSHIFT DATABASE 'sales_db' SCHEMA 'public';
    ```

 1. Grant permissions on databases and schema references created from the datashares to users groups in the consumer cluster as needed\.
 For more information, see [GRANT](r_GRANT.md) or [REVOKE](r_REVOKE.md)\.

    ```
-   GRANT USAGE ON DATABASE Sales_db TO Bob;
+   GRANT USAGE ON DATABASE sales_db TO Bob;
    ```

    ```
-   GRANT USAGE ON SCHEMA Sales_schema TO GROUP Analyst_group;
+   GRANT USAGE ON SCHEMA sales_schema TO GROUP Analyst_group;
    ```

    As a consumer cluster administrator, you can only assign permissions on the entire database created from the datashare to your users and groups\.
 In some cases, you need fine\-grained controls on a subset of database objects created from the datashare\.
 If so, you can create an external schema reference that points to specific schemas in the datashare \(as described in the previous step\) and provide granular permissions at schema level\.

    You can also create late\-binding views on top of shared objects and use these to assign granular permissions\.
 You can also consider having producer clusters create additional datashares for you with the granularity required\.
-You can create as many schema references to the database created from the datashare\.

 1. Query data in the shared objects in the datashares\.